tinyredinc/notes/real_estate/cofund_reif_ts.md

 Cofund REIF is a limited partnership set to be established in Ontario.
 COFUND REIF NO1 GP INC., a corporation incorporated in Ontario, will serve as the "General Partner" of the REIF.
 A Fund Manager will be hired to oversee the day-to-day operations of the REIF.

+## Distributions

+The REIF intends to provide a fixed 6% annualized cash distribution on the investment capital, payable quarterly, to Unit holders.
+A special distribution will be issued at fund liquidation according to the profit distribution mechanisms.

 ## GP Performance Incentive

 Different investment classes have distinct waterfall performance incentive mechanisms: